 Here’s a shot of the whiteboard for your reference!

 In Review: Positive vs. Negative Risks on Projects

-Jennifer defined risk as an uncertain event or condition that can can have either a positive or negative impact on project objectives.
-Sure, some risks could, if they arise, have disastrous impacts to the project.
+Jennifer defined risk as an uncertain event or condition that can have either a positive or negative impact on project objectives.
+Sure, some risks could, if they arise, have disastrous impacts on the project.
 But some risks actually open up unseen opportunities.
 For example, a positive risk might be that your servers crashed because demand suddenly spiked for your project.
 That’s a good problem to have.

 Therefore, risk itself is not necessarily a bad thing.
-Just that as a project manager, you must be aware of each type of risk and develop a plan of action accordingly.
+Just as a project manager, you must be aware of each type of risk and develop a plan of action accordingly.
 Follow these strategies for positive and negative risks and work with your team to define a response for each.